-Abstract - Determining the breast density in mammograms is important both in diagnostic and computer-aided detection applications.
-Knowing the right breast density and having knowledge of changes in breast density could give a hint of a process which started to happen within a patient.
-Breast density could be rather easily estimated by dividing mammogram into fibroglandular and fat tissue.
-Mammograms suffer from a problem of overlapping tissue which results in possibility of inaccurate detection of tissue types.
-Fibroglandular tissue has rather high attenuation of X-rays and is visible as brighter in the resulting image.
-Small blood vessels and microcalcifications are shown as brighter objects with similar intensities as dense tissue.
-In this paper we try to divide dense and fat tissue by suppressing scattered structures which do not represent glandular or dense tissue in order to divide mammograms more accurately in two major tissue types.
-For suppressing blood vessels we have used Gabor filters of different size and orientation to detect edges of blood vessels and subtract them from the original image.
-Microcalcifications have been suppressed by combination of morphological operations on filtered image with enhanced contrast.
-Dense tissue has been segmented using different thresholds to avoid false detection.
+Abstract - Breast tissue segmentation into dense and fat tissue is important for determining the breast density in mammograms.
+Knowing the breast density is important both in diagnostic and computer-aided detection applications.
+There are many different ways to express the density of a breast and good quality segmentation should provide the possibility to perform accurate classification no matter which classification rule is being used.
+Knowing the right breast density and having the knowledge of changes in the breast density could give a hint of a process which started to happen within a patient.
+Mammograms generally suffer from a problem of different tissue overlapping which results in the possibility of inaccurate detection of tissue types.
+Fibroglandular tissue presents rather high attenuation of X-rays and is visible as brighter in the resulting image but overlapping fibrous tissue and blood vessels could easily be replaced with fibroglandular tissue in automatic segmentation algorithms.
+Small blood vessels and microcalcifications are also shown as bright objects with similar intensities as dense tissue but do have some properties which makes possible to suppress them from the final results.
+In this paper we try to divide dense and fat tissue by suppressing the scattered structures which do not represent glandular or dense tissue in order to divide mammograms more accurately in the two major tissue types.
+For suppressing blood vessels and microcalcifications we have used Gabor filters of different size and orientation and a combination of morphological operations on filtered image with enhanced contrast.